In 2015 I started living somewhat “off-grid”. With no phone line I had to find an alternate way to get online.

 Verdict – Huawei B618

 I’ve tried a few D-Link routers and switches and they’ve always worked well.
-This unit is a slightly older model and competitor to the newer Huawei B315.
+The DWR-921 is an older model but can still compete with the newer Huawei B315.
 It’s 4G and LAN networking performance is the same, so again; fine for internet access but limited compared to newer hardware.
 Unless you have a brand preference I would go with whichever is cheaper at the time of purchase.

 |Fantastic value||✘ Lacks top end local networking capabilities||Reliable, no fuss off grid internet access||✘ A little long in the tooth nowadays|